zeke/devcenter-scraper/content/md/ssl-endpoint.md

 SSL Endpoint infrastructure is elastic and scales automatically based on historical traffic levels.
 However, if you plan to switch a lot of traffic to a newly created SSL endpoint or if you expect large spikes, [contact Heroku support](https://devcenter.heroku.com/articles/support-channels#heroku-help) so we can help with preemptive scaling.

 An initial request rate of greater than 150 requests/sec or a doubling of the existing requests/second within a 5 minute period are the thresholds at which you should consider contacting support to pre-warm your endpoint.
-Please give us at least 1 day advanced notice for these types of requests.
+Please give us at least 1 business day advanced notice for these types of requests.

 ## Troubleshooting